Regenerative Agriculture Trends for 2022

 2. Pre-Competitive Collaboration for Regenerative Agriculture in Overlapping Supply Chains

 We see more companies advocating and supporting farmers’ long-term health and viability, yet these companies realize they do not, on their own, have the power or influence to make a transformative impact at scale.
-That’s where pre-competitive partnerships come in.
-Companies that buy from the same farmers, but in different growing seasons, can form strategic partnerships, taking a landscape approach to advancing sustainable impact in 2022.
+In response, we see among the emerging regenerative agriculture trends the growth in pre-competitive partnerships.
+Companies that buy from the same farmers, but in different growing seasons, can form strategic partnerships, taking a landscape approach to advancing sustainable impact in 2023.

 3. More B2B Companies Will Join in on Regenerative Agriculture

 To date, regenerative agriculture has mostly attracted B2C (business to consumer) companies.
-But 2022 will be the year that more B2B (business to business) companies get in the game, helping to find and deploy regenerative agriculture solutions, and helping farmers transition to regenerative agriculture practices and principles.
+But a regenerative agriculture trend that we see continuing in 2023 is more B2B (business to business) companies entering the sector to help develop and deploy regenerative agriculture solutions, and helping farmers transition to regenerative agriculture practices and principles.

 We see roles for heavy equipment companies to design new farming tools in line with regenerative farming; for technology and service providers to develop hardware and software that farmers can use to collect, analyze, and verify on-farm data and impact; and for financial institutions to help farmers obtain appropriate and catalytic financing.